pete-woods/www.pete-woods.com/content/post/building-docker-images-with-maven.md

 We set up an environment variable `ENV _JAVA_OPTIONS` to configure the JVM to some sensible values for hosting a web service.
-The default values here can easily be overridded when composing this image later.
+The default values here can easily be overridden when composing this image later.

 We add a user and group for the image, so that the application does not run as root.